ibm-cloud-docs/Cloudant/guides/iam.md

 - Assign `Administrator` role to allow a user to both view and manipulate Cloudant data, as well as change another user's permissions on the Cloudant instances.
 - Assign `Editor` role to allow a user to just view and manipulate data.
-- The `Viewer` role currently has no effect within Cloudant, assigning it will not let users view data within the Cloudant instances.
+- The `Viewer` role currently has no effect within Cloudant, assigning it does not let users view data within the Cloudant instances.

 ## Cloudant's IAM roles and actions

-The core of IAM is a mapping of *actions* to *roles*.
-Roles are assigned to users.
+The core feature of IAM is a mapping of _actions_ to _roles_.
+Roles are then assigned to users.
 When a user makes a request to Cloudant, IAM looks for the roles that the user has and whether those roles allow the user to make the request.

 Cloudant currently has a single action: